-About 12 months ago we were contacted by the Noosa Council to participate in Recycling Week 2016.
+We were contacted by the Noosa Council to participate in Recycling Week 2016.
 Council made a presentation of their aims to reduce the volume of waste going to landfill in the Noosa Shire and the Noosa Mens's Shed was invited to provide a working display one Saturday at Bunnings Noosaville.
 We went armed with old pallets, hand tools and power tools with the intention to show the general public, (about 3000 pass through Bunnings on a Saturday), how to utilise the pallet timber to make household items or toys for sustainable use.

 The Council then invited us to visit the Recycling Recovery Centre with the view to supplying the Shed with whatever timbers, pallets or iron we may require.
 A good working relationship now exists with the Noosa Council and we do our bit by reducing what goes into the pit.
 I might add that their supply of wood destined for chipping and landfill is larger than our Assembly Hall.